sjaehn/BOops/README.md

 #### Scratch

 Vinyl scratching.
 Draw a scratching shape by setting points up and down between 0.0 and -1.0.
 This will cause a movement of the playback forward and backward (= scratching).
+The reach parameter defines the size of the shape in number of steps.
-Set the range parameter to change the amplitude of movement.
+Set the depth parameter to change the amplitude of movement.

 #### Noise